UnionOfRAD/manual/en/installation/README.md

 The best way to start a *project* is to base it on a already available project *distribution*.
 There are distributions for general web projects or for projects that require an micro-framework style approach.
 Distributions come with a predefined app [file structure](./architecture/file-structure.md), some boilerplate code and the bundled core library.

-We'll base our new project off the officially supported [framework distribution](https://github.com/UnionOfRAD/framework).
+We'll base our new project off the officially supported [standard distribution](https://github.com/UnionOfRAD/framework).

 For the start we'll use [composer](https://getcomposer.org/) to create our project in the current directory as `project`.